Virgin Galactic to run as a critical infrastructure business during pandemic

-(Reuters) - Billionaire Richard Branson’s space tourism company Virgin Galactic Holdings Inc (SPCE.N) will keep running as a critical infrastructure business, even as many U.S. states in which it operates have mandated business closures during the coronavirus outbreak.
+April 12 (Reuters) - Billionaire Richard Branson’s space tourism company Virgin Galactic Holdings Inc will keep running as a critical infrastructure business, even as many U.S. states in which it operates have mandated business closures during the coronavirus outbreak.

 “We are an aerospace manufacturer with defense and government contracts and therefore categorized as a Critical Infrastructure business,” a company spokeswoman told Reuters in an emailed statement.